DCoxshall/xo.py/README.md

 # xo.py
 Minimax Naughts and Crosses Engine

-Be gentle dear, it's my first time on github.

 I know, this is extremely inefficient thus far, plans to implement a minimax algorithm, which is why there are so many seemingly unnecessary functions.

 22/10/2020: